-At Yorkville Toronto Dental Specialist’s we care deeply about the health of our patients and our wider community, and we thank you very much for your understanding and cooperation as we all do our part to overcome this challenging situation.
-Together, we can help keep everyone as safe and healthy as possible.
+At Yorkville Toronto Dental Specialist’s we care deeply about the health of our patients and our wider community, and we thank you very much for your understanding and cooperation as we prepare to reopen.

 Please do NOT go to a hospital for dental emergencies.
 In accordance to our regulatory body a dental emergency is includes: